Article-Support/-Making-GenAI-more-cost-efficient-and-accessible-with-open-source-LLMs/README.md

 **Further Notes:**

 * This is a basic example.
-You may need to modify the scripts based on your specific LLM and desired functionality.
-* Consider exploring the documentation of your chosen LLM library for more advanced configurations and functionalities.
-* The `persist` folder is optional.
-By default, intermediate data might be stored in the temporary directory.
-Including this folder allows you to potentially preserve generated embeddings or other data between runs.
+You may